-Our lab has investigated the roles of the actin cytoskeleton in morphogenesis and survival of vertebrate retinal photoreceptors.
-These studies contribute to our understanding of human vision and the prevention of blindness.
+Our lab investigated the roles of the actin and microtubule cytoskeletons in the morphogenesis and survival of vertebrate retinal photoreceptors.
 Though research still continues in collaborations, Dr. Burnside has closed the lab at Berkeley and is no longer taking students or post-docs.

 Mouse class III myosins: kinase activity and phosphorylation sites.
 J.S.Dalal, S.M.
 Steven, Jr., S. Alverez, N. Munoz, N., K.E.Kempler, A.C.
 Dose, B. Burnside, and B-A Battelle.
 (2011) Neurochem.
 10.1111/j.1471-4159.2011.07468.x (pp.1-13).

 Fascin 2b is a component of stereocilia that lengthens actin-based protrusions.
 S. Chou, P.S.
 Hwang, G, Gomez, C.A.
 Fernando, M.C.
 West, L.M.
 Pollack, J.Lin-Jones, B. Burnside, and B.M.
 McDermott, Jr (2011) PLoS ONE 6:e14807 (pp1-13).